 - If you don’t consider yourself thickskinned, then you’re probably going to get upset by some comments left on your blog.

-There are lots of positive sides to blogging, such as the communities it contains and the enjoyment it can bring, but we should never forget or not talk about the negative sides.
+There are lots of positive sides to blogging, such as the communities it contains and the enjoyment it can bring, but never disregard, forget, or not talk about the negative sides.
 Talking about them can help you get out of any pits you fall into, so never be afraid to ask for help.

 Are there any hash facts about the world blogging that you’d like to share and add to my list?